reachtokarthik/D/WORKFLOW.md

 ### Flask Server Issues
 - **Issue**: Flask server fails to start or crashes
 - **Solution**: Check for port conflicts (default is 5000), ensure all dependencies are installed, and check console for specific error messages

+### Multiple Dataset Handling
+- **Issue**: Need to process different dataset formats
+- **Solution**: The updated workflow now supports multiple dataset sources.
+At the start of the workflow, you'll be prompted to select which dataset(s) to use (roboflow, other, or both).

 ### Image Validation Errors
 - **Issue**: Uploaded images not displaying or processing correctly